Skip to content

 Psychologist

-Psychologists apply the scientific study of the mind and behaviour to solving real life problems.
+Psychologists apply the scientific study of the mind and how it affects behaviour to help people deal with real life issues.

 Annual Salary